Racism in the Dominican Republic: Contemporary race relations

-Due to the influence of European colonization and the propagation of Africans or "darker people" as inferior, being of African ancestry is often not desired or acknowledged in the Dominican Republic.
-The mixed-race population identify as "Mestizo" or "Indio" rather than Mulatto, preferring to acknowledge only their European and Native heritage, while those with darker skin and other traits associated with 'Blackness' face rejection and social exclusion.
 In Latin America, there is more flexibility in how people racially categorize themselves: they identify themselves mostly based on skin color and facial features and not so much their ancestry, allowing for more "racial fluidity."
 For example, a person who has some degree of Black ancestry can identify as non-Black if they can 'pass' as such.
+The Dominican Republic had established the rhetoric that the Dominican Republic was a white nation.